heymichellemac/heymichellemac-hugo/content/blog/2022/04/how-I-publish-my-newsletter.md

 I try to find practical and useful design tips that people can learn from each week.
 It might be something you never thought to try before or something you know but probably could be better at practicing.

-Right now I find design tips through Twitter.
+Right now I find design tips through social media.

 I save useful tips to my bookmarks then at the end of each week export those into an Obsidian file entitled "Design Tips".